irschad/stateful-service-mongodb-helm/README.md

 # Deploy MongoDB Stateful Service on Kubernetes Using Helm

-This project demonstrates how to deploy a replicated MongoDB StatefulSet on Amazon Elastic Kubernetes Service (EKS) using Helm, with data persistence backed by AWS cloud storage via EBS volumes.
+This project demonstrates how to deploy a replicated MongoDB StatefulSet on Amazon Elastic Kubernetes Service (EKS) using Helm, with data persistence backed by AWS cloud storage.
 It also includes the deployment of Mongo Express UI for interacting with MongoDB and configuring an NGINX ingress to expose the UI via a web browser.

 ## Project Overview